-You probably already have a Pinterest account, and might even be using it for business purposes — but getting verified can help you ensure you’re getting the most out of it!
-When you have a verification badge, everyone who comes across your account will know you are an authentic, trustworthy brand or business.
+You probably already have a Pinterest account and may even use it for business purposes – but verification helps you make sure you get the most out of it!
+Once you have a verification mark, everyone who comes across your account knows that you are a reputable, trusted brand.

 So, how do you get verified on Pinterest?